ElazarK/content-docs/playbooks/Detonate_File_Generic.md

-Detonate file through active integrations that support file detonation.
+Detonates a file through active integrations that support file detonation.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.